- 31 Jul 2018

 Addressing ACEs is also about better supporting adults who have been through adversity and trauma.

-We are working with NHS Education for Scotland to develop plans for implementing the National Trauma Training Framework to help Scotland's current and future workforce develop skills and services that respond appropriately to people's experience of trauma.
+We are working with NHS Education for Scotland and have announced £1.35 million funding to deliver a national trauma training programme.
+This will help Scotland's current and future workforce develop skills and services that respond appropriately to people's adverse childhood experiences and other traumatic experiences.

 Consideration of ACEs is increasingly informing the development of national policy.
 For example, the Justice in Scotland: Vision and Priorities 2017 to 2020 identified ACEs as a key issue.
 A range of actions are being taken to reduce their impact e.g. measures to reduce parental incarceration by moving to a presumption against short prison sentences.